cicerabrena/devchallenges/README.md

 ## Overview

-This repository is was created to main links to my resolutions of the challenges presented by [DevChallenges](https://devchallenges.io/challenges).
+This repository is was created to maintain the links to my resolutions of the challenges created by [DevChallenges](https://devchallenges.io/challenges).

 ### Built With